OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Monetization.md

         - sqlMockDatabaseName
         - sqlSampleDatabaseName
     ```

-Leave the rest of the configuration in file `ARMParameters.json` as is, this will be automatically filled in after scripts deploy the resources.

-1. Enter a unique name for each web app and web site in the parameter list shown below because each one must have a unique name across all of Azure.
+3. Enter a unique name for each web app and web site in the parameter list shown below because each one must have a unique name across all of Azure.
 All of the parameters that correspond to web apps and sites in the following list end in **SiteName**.

-    > For **domainName** and **directoryId**, please refer to this [article](https://docs.microsoft.com/en-us/partner-center/find-ids-and-domain-names?WT.mc_id=m365-58890-cxa#find-the-microsoft-azure-ad-tenant-id-and-primary-domain-name) to find your Microsoft Azure AD tenant ID and primary domain name.
+    > If you need assistance findign you **domainName** and **directoryId**, please refer to this [article](https://docs.microsoft.com/en-us/partner-center/find-ids-and-domain-names?WT.mc_id=m365-58890-cxa#find-the-microsoft-azure-ad-tenant-id-and-primary-domain-name).

     > Based on the subscription you are using, you may change the location where your azure resources are deployed.
 To change this, find the `DeployTemplate.ps1` file and search for variable `$location`.
     By default it is `centralus` but you can change it to `eastus`.

+    Leave the rest of the configuration in file `ARMParameters.json` as is, this will be automatically filled in after scripts deploy the resources.
-2. In a Powershell 7 window, change to the **.\Deployment_SaaS_Resources** directory.
+4. In a Powershell 7 window, change to the **.\Deployment_SaaS_Resources** directory.
-3. Run the following command.
+5. Run the following command.
 You will be prompted to sign in and accept a **Permissions requested** dialog as shown below.
     ```powershell
     Connect-Graph -Scopes "Application.ReadWrite.All, Directory.AccessAsUser.All DelegatedPermissionGrant.ReadWrite.All Directory.ReadWrite.All"
     ```
 ![Graph consent](../../assets/08-001.png)

-4. Click **Accept**.
+6. Click **Accept**.

 Once accepted, the browser will redirect and show the below message.
 You can now close the browser and continue with the PowerShell command line.

  ![Graph consent redirect](../../assets/08-001-1.png)

-5. In the same PowerShell terminal window run `.\InstallApps.ps1`.
+7. In the same PowerShell terminal window run `.\InstallApps.ps1`.

     > This step adds `Microsoft Graph PowerShell` in Azure Active Directory under [Enterprise Applications](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/add-application-portal?WT.mc_id=m365-58890-cxa) with the necessary permissions so we can create the needed applications for this particular exercise using its commands.

     ⚠️ You might get an error as shown below.
-And it depends on the execution policy settings in the machine.
-If you do get the error, move to Step 2.
-If you do not get the error keep going.
+It depends on the execution policy settings in PowerShell.
+If you do get the error, **move to [Step 2](#step-2-overcoming-install-errors)**.
+If you do not get the error **keep going**.

  ![execution policy](../../assets/08-001-2.png)

-6. Copy the values from the output and later you will need  these values to update the code and .env file for deploying Add-ins.
+8. Copy the values from the output and later you will need  these values to update the code and .`env` file for deploying add-ins.
 These values will also be pre-populated in `ARMParameters.json`.
 Do not change this file.
-7. Notice how the `ARMParameters.json` file is now updated with the values of applications deployed.
+9. Notice how the `ARMParameters.json` file is now updated with the values of applications deployed.
-8. Since you did not get the PowerShell error, [move to Step 3](#step-3-deploy-the-arm-template-with-powershell).
+10. Since you did not get the PowerShell error, [move to Step 3](#step-3-deploy-the-arm-template-with-powershell).

 ### Step 2: Overcoming install errors